zowe/docs-site/docs/user-guide/configure-instance-directory.md

 ### Address space names

-Individual address spaces for different Zowe instances can be distinguished from each other in RMF records or SDSF views by specifying how they are named.
+Individual address spaces for different Zowe instances and their subcomponents can be distinguished from each other in RMF records or SDSF views by specifying how they are named.
 Address spaces names are eight characters long and made up of a prefix `ZOWE_PREFIX`, instance `ZOWE_INSTANCE` followed by an identifier for each subcomponent.

 - `ZOWE_PREFIX`: This defines a prefix for Zowe address space STC names.
 Defaults to `ZWE`.
 - `ZOWE_INSTANCE`: This is appended to the `ZOWE_PREFIX` to build up the address space name.
 Defaults to `1`